ESOP’s with Joseph Restivo

 If I walk into a bank with my note, I can get a $75 million loan and then every month, when the ESOP trust pays me my payment on the note that I’m owed, I turn around and make the payment on the loan that I took out against my note.
 This gets a lot of cash out without having to pay taxes because now it’s a loan and not the proceeds of a company sale.
 In addition, you will receive a tax write off because you are paying the interest on the note.
 In this scenario, this is a way to cash out without having to pay huge amounts of taxes.

 What we did

 There has to be a documented sales transaction to make it legal.
 So, what we did is, we self-funded the company.
-And then sold the company to the ESOP trust for $2,000 and wrote a check back to pay off the whole amount.
-This way there’s no leveraged debt owed, and we all earn our equity alongside every other employee-owner of the company.
+There’s no leveraged debt owed, and we all earn our equity alongside every other employee-owner of the company.

 Every year as an ERISA qualified plan, just like a 401K, we have to follow the same rules.

 - We get our financial audits done, and then that goes over to a third party evaluation firm, Cabrillo Advisors.

 - Cabrillo Advisors does a third party evaluation: we have to get an appraisal of the company every year that is required by the IRS.
 That appraisal then goes over to the third party administrator.

 - Just like a 401k has Vanguard or Fidelity, as a third party administrator, we have to use administrators for our 401a plan as well.
 We use Blueridge ESOP Associates as our third party administrator.
 They’re the largest in the country.
 Blueridge takes the evaluation, along with the payroll records, and then they do a share allocation based off people’s W2 earnings: They go through the payroll census, and then, based on what people earned on their W2, they allocated X amount of shares based on how many people participate and how many shares are available.